NilsSlui/easygit/README.md

-# A Simple Menubar Application for Git Management
+# A Tiny Menubar Application for Git Synchronization

 ![Demo of App](https://github.com/NilsSlui/easygit/blob/main/demo.gif?raw=true)

 ## Overview

-This is a tony menubar application designed to bring very basic git repository interactivity to the macOS menu bar.
-It offers a simple interface for selecting a git repository folder, monitoring its status, and synchronizing changes with the remote repository.
+This application was created the bring the "Sync Changes 🔄" functionality from Visual Studio Code to the Menu Bar so that it can be used while working in other code editors or enviroments.

 ## Features